lidofinance/docs/docs/guides/steth-integration-guide.md

 ## Lido

 Lido is a family of liquid staking protocols across multiple blockchains, with headquarters on Ethereum.
 Liquid refers to the ability for a user’s stake to become liquid.
-Upon user's deposit Lido issues the derivative, which represents the deposited assets along with all the rewards & penalties accrued through deposit's staking.
-Unlike the staked funds, this derivative is liquid — it can be freely transferred between parties, making it usable across different DeFi applications while still accruing staking yield passively.
-It is paramount to preserve this property when integrating staking derivatives into any DeFi protocol.
+Upon user's deposit Lido issues stToken, which represents the deposited assets along with all the rewards & penalties accrued through deposit's staking.
+Unlike the staked funds, this stToken is liquid — it can be freely transferred between parties, making it usable across different DeFi applications while still receiving daily staked rewards.
+It is paramount to preserve this property when integrating stTokens into any DeFi protocol.

 This guide refers to Lido on Ethereum (hereinafter referred to as Lido).
 For ether staked in Lido, it gives users stETH that is equal to the amount staked.

-Lido's staking derivatives are widely adopted across Ethereum ecosystem:
+Lido's stTokens are widely adopted across Ethereum ecosystem:
 - The most important liquidity venues include [stETH/ETH liquidity pool on Curve](https://curve.fi/steth) and [wstETH/ETH MetaStable pool on Balancer v2](https://app.balancer.fi/#/pool/0x32296969ef14eb0c6d29669c550d4a0449130230000200000000000000000080).
 - stETH is [listed as collateral asset on AAVE v2 market](https://app.aave.com/reserve-overview/?underlyingAsset=0xae7ab96520de3a18e5e111b5eaab095312d7fe84&marketName=proto_mainnet) on Ethereum mainnet.
 - wstETH is [listed as collateral asset on Maker](https://daistats.com/#/collateral).
 - steCRV (the Curve stETH/ETH LP token) is [listed as collateral asset on Maker](https://daistats.com/#/collateral).
-- there are multiple liquidity strategies built on top of Lido's staking derivatives, including [yearn](https://yearn.finance/#/vault/0xdCD90C7f6324cfa40d7169ef80b12031770B4325), [Harvest Finance](https://harvest.finance/), and [Babylon Finance](https://www.babylon.finance/garden/0xB5bD20248cfe9480487CC0de0d72D0e19eE0AcB6).
+- there are multiple liquidity strategies built on top of Lido's stTokens, including [yearn](https://yearn.finance/#/vault/0xdCD90C7f6324cfa40d7169ef80b12031770B4325), [Harvest Finance](https://harvest.finance/), and [Babylon Finance](https://www.babylon.finance/garden/0xB5bD20248cfe9480487CC0de0d72D0e19eE0AcB6).

 #### Integration utilities: ChainLink price feeds
 - There are live ChainLink [stETH/USD](https://app.ens.domains/name/steth-usd.data.eth) and [stETH/ETH](https://etherscan.io/address/0x86392dC19c0b719886221c78AB11eb8Cf5c52812) price feeds on Ethereum.